Driving in Ireland means keeping left, just like in the UK. UK licence holders can drive in Ireland for short visits without any additional permits.

 It is recommended to check with your insurer if you can benefit from some extra coverage while you drive your car abroad.

-You must be at least 21 years of age to hire a car in Ireland, though most agencies will not hire a car to anyone under 23.
+You must be at least 21 years of age to hire a car in Ireland, though many agencies will only hire a car to older drivers.

 British passport holders living in or wishing to travel to the EU and EU nationals living in or wishing to travel to the UK from the 1st January 2021 are to be advised that all travel-related information have to be checked on this official webpage in order to inform yourself about all and any information pertinent to Brexit when making travel decisions.